Trying to figure out what to pack in your hospital bag for you and your baby? Here’s the list of the essentials I have packed for my 6th baby.

 While you may not need these things in your hospital bag, they are great to have on hand for when you get home from the hospital.

-- Extra underwear.
-You will bleed a whole bunch.
+Extra underwear.
+You will bleed a lot.
 More than you thought possible.
 The hospital provides disposable mesh underwear.
 I just wear those babies home right along with all the amazing diaper-like pads.

-- Socks/slippers.
-I know some people love to bring all the fixings for a day spa to the hospital, but I just get the free hospital socks while I am there and toss them on my way out the door.
+Socks/slippers.
+I know some people love to bring all the fixings for a day spa to the hospital, but I just get the free hospital socks while I am there and toss them in the trash on my way out the door.

 I have been super lucky that my husband has packed his own bag each time.
 He usually packs things like